JurgenVanGorp/Home-Assistant-on-Raspberry-Pi-Native/README.md

 http://192.168.1.200:8123

+The default logon is *root* without a password.

 Continue with the standard HA configuration that you can find on [The Home Assistant website](https://www.home-assistant.io/docs/configuration/).

 --- end of file